tjstein/apc-cache-purge/readme.md

 Tested up to: 3.2.1
 Stable tag: 0.1

-This is a simple, single purpose plugin to flush the APC opcode cache.
+This is a simple, single purpose plugin to flush the APC opcode cache from within the WordPress admin panel.

 == Description ==

-Currently, the easiest ways to flush the APC cache are to either restart the web server (Apache/Nginx) or configure a plugin like W3 Total Cache.
-If you would like to prevent minor service interruptions without restarting your web server or PHP daemon, this plugin will gracefully flush the opcode cache.
+Currently, the easiest ways to flush the APC cache are to either restart the web server or configure a plugin like W3 Total Cache to flush the cache for you.
+If you would like more granular control and also prevent minor service interruptions without restarting your web server or PHP daemon, this plugin will gracefully flush the opcode cache.

 == Installation ==